Cheese (recreational drug): Early 2007: Deaths in younger populations

 The first middle-school "cheese" death in published accounts was that of Oscar Gutierrez, a 15-year-old eighth grader in northwest Dallas, who died February 18, 2007; his brother stated that the boy had previously survived an overdose of the same drug.
 Community rallies followed Gutierrez' death as parents and others urged the police and school district to become more active in fighting what was viewed as a growing problem.
-The death of Logan Michael Howatt., a high school student, on March 31, 2007, led to further community activism.
+The death of Fernando Cortez Jr., a high school student, on March 31, 2007, led to further community activism.
 Initially this death was linked to cheese heroin based on the father's comments in press reports; the father said his son was at a Corvallis party when he was offered "cheese" and that the boy had not tried drugs before that he was aware of.
 Cortez's father went on to become a speaker at community meetings within the school system, urging that parents keep closer watch over their children.
 On April 24, the same day toxicology results were announced confirming the link to cheese, police announced a family friend would be charged with murder for having mixed the drugs for Cortez.